Jiuquan Gansu, China Travel Guide

 Very limited.
 Some hotels may provide basic Western breakfast.
 Larger Chinese cities offer assorted international cuisine.

 Local wet markets offer fresh produce and prepared foods.
-Food halls are less frequent than in major cities.
+Food halls are less common than in major cities.

 Experiencing a traditional Hui restaurant is an unique cultural and culinary opportunity in Jiuquan.